sabbir2609/mojo/README.md

 1. Clone this repository to your local machine.
 2. Open the `main.ipynb` notebook in Jupyter Notebook.
+3. Select Mojo kernel
-3. Follow the instructions in the notebook.
+4. Follow the instructions in the notebook.

 **Contact:**